- Code BIOL1004

 This course provides an introduction to the molecular and cellular aspects of modern biology.
 It introduces the molecules that play a key role in biology, including DNA, proteins, and carbohydrates, then goes on to describe their functions in the cell.
 Cell function studies will be supported by studies on cell structure.
 Cell specialisation will be introduced in terms of multicellular organisms and interacting cell networks.
 Topics to be covered include: the molecules of life; membranes and the uptake of nutrients; proteins, enzymes and metabolism; cellular structure and function; cell specialisation; the role of molecules and cells in the control of cell division and biotechnology applications.
 Examples will be drawn from both plants and animals.

-4. Accurately record raw experimental data and use this to synthesise written reports to present data meaningfully and discuss the significance of results.
+- Present experimental data meaningfully in written reports and discuss the significance of results.

 Other InformationStudents should note that BIOL1004, together with CHEM1101 and CHEM1201, are prerequisites for many later-year courses offered by the Research School of Biology.